These super easy snacks you make with tofu are delicious, nutritious and oil free.

 You can add veggies and chickpeas for a full plate and serve with a squeeze of lime and a sauce on the side.

 Before baking, you can marinate the tofu if you like it flavoured, and dip it into sesame seeds before baking.
+And if you’re making a Dutch boerenkool stamppot without any vegan sausages, then you could use a plain version of this tofu tapas to serve on your potato and kale mash.

 Serve with cashew sauce (or one of the other sauces mentioned above).